superform-xyz/superform-core/README.md

 - Automatically compound your yield position
 - Make cross-chain transactions using multiple AMBs

-This repository includes all of our contracts but our protocol can be split into two categories: Core and Periphery.
+This repository includes all Superform contracts and can be split into two categories: Core and Periphery.

 - `Core` contracts contain logic to move liquidity and data across chains along with maintaining roles in the protocol
 - `Periphery` contracts contain the main touch-points for protocols and users to interface with and include helper contracts to ease 3rd party integrations